ZainNasrullah/Skumbag-Text-Generator/README.md

 3. Change data preprocessing to create meaningful divisions between different people talking.
 Right now it's basically learning a unified and uninterruped stream of messages.
 4. If it works well, consider transforming it into a Discord bot.

+Update 2/8/2018:
+- Testing with Shapespeare dataset before applying to skype chats as the former has more structure and is thus easier to learn.
+- Changed data representation to vectorized form as per the Keras documentation.
+Essentially this is a one-hot-encoded version of the previous ordinal character strategy.
+- Replaced argmax sampling on predictions with argmax on a multinomial experiment of predictions.
+This allows for greater creativity in the model.
+- Added temperature/disparity.
+This scales the predictions allowing control over model creativity.
+Low temperature results in more logical sentences but less creativity.
+- The RMSProp optimizer doesn't seem to converge; replaced with Adam.
+- Implemented the on_epoch_end method provided in the Keras text generation documentation to print a generated sample at various disparities at the end of each epoch.
+This allows one to keep track of progress.

 ## Next Steps
 - Read some papers on state-of-the-art in text generation tasks and apply those here.
 - Perhaps apply the model to the lyrical discographies of musical artists.
 This particular task is fairly well-known, but it would be interesting to investigate it anyways given that I already have a script for webscraping lyrics (my VisualizingSongLyrics repository).